What Is a Transistor?

 Components of a Transistor

-A transistor consists of three main parts: the emitter, the base and the collector.
-The emitter serves as the source of electrons, the collector as the drain and the base as the control terminal.
+A transistor consists of three main parts: the emitter, base and collector.

 How Do Transistors Work?

 When a small current flows through the base, it controls the flow of a much larger current between the emitter and the collector.
-This is due to the fact that the base-emitter junction is forward-biased, thereby allowing electrons to flow from the emitter to the base.
+This is due to the fact that the base-emitter junction is forward-biased, allowing electrons to flow from the emitter to the base.
 The base-collector junction is reverse-biased, which means that electrons are prevented from flowing from the base to the collector.
 However, when a current flows through the base it opens up the base-collector junction and allows electrons to flow from the emitter to the collector.

 This process allows the base to control the flow of current between the emitter and collector so we may use the transistor in a variety of ways.